Orienfish/RPi_Useful_Script/README.md

 # Raspberry Pi Useful Scripts

 This repo contains some useful scripts on RPi, including performance monitoring, setting and how to use bluetooth as well as Wi-Fi on RPi.
+In the last part, I also include a link to some RPi benchmarks in another repo.

 ## List of Content